 Explain that no one starts out knowing everything.
 Use babies as a way to explain this point.
 When they’re born, babies can’t talk.
 But as they get older and keep trying new things, they learn how to speak, walk, and do hundreds of new things.

-Many people (Including plenty of grown-ups!) think that people are just born smart.
-But “smarts” are less about the brains your born with and more about the hard work you put into developing your brain.
+Many people (including plenty of grown-ups!) think that people are just born smart.
+But “smarts” are less about the brains you’re born with and more about the hard work you put into developing your brain.
 Explain to your child that to be a success in school and throughout life, you have to work for it — often very hard.
 To get your child thinking about what it takes to be a success at school, ask questions like, “What did you learn?” instead of “What grade did you get?”
 This will help your child focus on the fact that through great effort, comes great success.

-Hard work is a chance to learn
+Hard work leads to improvement